-Samsung Galaxy S20 FE review: The new flagship killer
+Samsung Galaxy S20 FE review: Still a true flagship killer

 For years, there's been a stigma around using plastic designs in high-end, expensive phones.
-Consumers have come to expect more luxurious materials like metal and glass which, despite being more fragile than plastic, typically have a more "premium" feel.
+Consumers have come to expect more luxurious materials like metal and glass, which, despite being more fragile than plastic, typically have a more "premium" feel.

 I'm definitely guilty of shying away from devices whose spec sheets feature the word polycarbonate.
-I was reluctant to try the Galaxy Note 20 for exactly that reason.
+I was reluctant to try the Galaxy Note 20 for precisely that reason.
 But once my review unit came in, my concerns surrounding creakiness and a cheap in-hand feel disappeared.
-Build quality in general has, of course, massively improved since the days when plastic flagships were commonplace, and the Note 20 felt just as solid as any other phone I'd tested in recent memory.
+Build quality, in general, has massively improved since the days when plastic flagships were commonplace, and the Note 20 felt just as solid as any other phone I'd tested in recent memory.

-The story is the same with the Galaxy S20 Fan Edition — better known as the S20 FE.
+The story is similar to the Galaxy S20 Fan Edition — better known as the S20 FE.
 This phone is the latest in Samsung's crusade to dominate every pricing tier with a well-rounded device that makes the appropriate sacrifices while maintaining the company's standards for quality and performance.
-In short, it's like any other phone in the S20 lineup, save for a plastic back and a flat display that bring it to a significantly lower price.
+In short, it's like any other phone in the S20 lineup, save for a plastic back and a flat display that brings it to a significantly lower price.

-That means trouble for other affordable flagship manufacturers like Google and OnePlus, but for the rest of us, the S20 FE is one of the best Android phones around at an incredible value.
+That means trouble for other affordable flagship manufacturers like Google and OnePlus, but for the rest of us, it's great news.
+The S20 FE isn't just a great phone, it's still one of the best Android phones that we recommend to just about anyone, thanks to its unbeatable value.
+The S21 FE could replace it come January, but for now, this flagship killer continues to kill it.

 Samsung Galaxy S20 FE

-Bottom line: The Galaxy S20 FE offers nearly everything you'd find on the more expensive S20 variants, with high-end specs and impressive cameras.
-The screen is totally flat, which means fewer accidental touches, and the back of the phone is made of a sturdy plastic.
+Bottom line: The Galaxy S20 FE offers nearly everything you'd find on Samsung's more expensive models, with high-end specs and impressive cameras.
+The screen is totally flat, which means fewer accidental touches, and the back of the phone is made of sturdy plastic.

 The Good

-Note: This article was originally published in October 2020.
-It was updated in June 2021 with the following changes.